Vertsineu/typst-tdtr/README.md

 where `default-draw-node` draws every node as a rectangle, and `default-draw-edge` draws every edge with an arrowhead, and if the edge has a label, it will be drawn inside a white box to avoid overlapping with the edge.

+note: `default-draw-node` and `default-draw-edge` are always applied first before other drawing functions when drawing nodes and edges respectively, so you don't need to specify them explicitly.

 #### Label Match node/edge drawing functions

 As you have seen in [Red Black Tree](#binaryb-red-black-tree) and [Fibonacci Heap](#fibonacci-heap) examples, this package provides some drawing functions that can conveniently label some nodes/edges and customize these labeled nodes/edges using `#label`.